alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 Three historical challenges to effective monitoring are a false sense of security, a lack of cohesive tools, and the wrong mindset.
 These are related to one another.

-The false sense of security looks like this:  One might say, for example, "Pingdom will let me know if my site goes down.
+The false sense of security looks like this:  "Pingdom will let me know if my site goes down.
 I want to know if my site goes down.
 So all I need is Pingdom!"
 (And we're fans of Pingdom btw - they're a genuinely great and simple service:  Ping your site, green = up, red = down.)
 But Pingdom alone won't keep you safe.
 You'll only know about problems once they've spilled over and caused a crash.
 And you'll miss other problems (say, for example, if your site stays up but hackers replace all of your images with pictures of tiny kittens playing tiny violins.)

-Similarly, most popular hosting environments will provide a series of default graphs and alerts on your dashboard:  Basic traffic and CPU metrics, an email alert if the server fails, and maybe some raw log access.
+Similarly, most hosting providers will give you some default graphs and alerts on your dashboard:  Basic traffic and CPU metrics, an email alert if the server fails, and maybe some raw log access.
 And you'll be forgiven if you think "Ah ha - they've got me covered."
 These defaults are great and useful.
 But not enough!
-What if your web server instance runs out of memory, starts swapping to disk, and site performance drops to nil.
-You're likely to miss that and, depending on the naggyness of your users, you could miss it for a while.
+If your web server instance runs out of memory, starts swapping to disk, and site performance drops to nil, you're likely to miss it.
+And depending on the naggyness of your users, you could miss it for a while.

-The right approach involves using both of these sorts of tools - and more.
-Getting access to the full suite of proper tools involves spreading your monitoring (and your mental model) across multiple services.
-Perhaps you've added a log-management service to the mix.
-And then an exception-monitoring service.
-Is that enough?
+Even if you combine a ping monitor, your hosting provider's dashboards and alerts, and maybe some additional outside services - a log management service or an exception monitoring service - your tools (and mental monitoring model - say that three times fast) are now spread around.
 What happens when they all start firing and sending you emails?

 This leads to the third major challenge - and perhaps the most important:  The wrong mindset.
 "This monitoring thing is a pain."
 This isn't dissimilar to a novice developer's attitude toward testing (an attitude which often evolves - quickly - as the application grows, changes become more frequent and the value of good tests becomes apparent.)
 Monitoring isn't spiritually dissimilar from testing -- tests help identify problems before production;  Monitoring helps identify problems in production.

 ## Our Prescription

-In this guide we'll attempt to address each of these challenges.
-We'll present to you a comprehensive way of looking at your application stack that goes beyond the defaults and gives you real security that your bases are covered.
-We'll outline a cohesive approach that doesn't spread you or your tools too thin.
-And as a result, we'll put you in a mindset of confidence and security that you're covering all of your alerting bases.
+We address these challenges by presenting to you our cohesive approach to monitoring.
+This approach will give you the assurance that your bases are covered, won't spread you or your tools too thin, and will put you in a mindset of monitoring confidence and security.

 At its core, our philosophy on effective monitoring is as follows:

   1.  **Identify as many problems (and potential problems) as possible**.
 The larger your monitoring surface, the better chance you have to spot issues that, left unchecked, could grow into bigger issues, and the lesser chance you'll miss those weird edge case problems.
-  2.  **Identify those problems (and potential problems) as early as possible**.
+  2.  **Identify problems (and potential problems) as early as possible**.
 This is key - the sooner you know about something, the better chance you'll have to address it before it escalates.
 Longer lead times are your friend.
   3.  **Generate as few false alarms as possible**.
 False alarms (aka false positives) can lead to "alert fatigue" - where you get so used to seeing a noisy alert that it starts to carry less psychological weight.
 And this alert fatigue can - paradoxically - lead to more downtime if you accidentally disregard an actual event.
 Do not, in other words, allow your monitoring system to cry wolf.
   4.  **Do it all with as little work as possible.**  We are engineers, after all.

 We approach this philosophy as one would any good engineering problem - by having the right tools, by deconstructing the problem domain into a series of layers ("the monitoring stack"), and by intelligently deploying our tools across the stack.

-Once we've done this, the heart of our strategy can be deployed.
+Once we've done this, the heart of our strategy comes into play:

-  1.  **Monitor Potential Bad Things** (Alert before they happen)
+  1.  **Monitor Potential Bad Things** (Alert before they happen);
-  2.  **Monitor Actual Bad Things** (Alert when they do happen, which is, unfortunately, inevitable)
+  2.  **Monitor Actual Bad Things** (Alert when they do happen, which is, unfortunately, inevitable);
-  3.  **Monitor Good Things** (Alert when they stop happening)
+  3.  **Monitor Good Things** (Alert when they stop happening); and
   4.  **Tune and Continuously Improve** (Iterate!)

-Let's explore what all of these mean in practice.
+Let's dive in...

 ## The Tools